 I loved those days!

-Also, the guard at the gate couldn’t understand, why I’m going to walk, instead of driving a car.
+The guard at the gate also couldn’t understand, why was I walking instead of driving a car.
 Weird people…

-It was indeed around 2km and took me 20 minutes.
+It was indeed about 2 kilometers and it took me 20 minutes.

-The place wasn’t prepared for the race tomorrow, but there was one clear sign – a long line of chemical toilets… very typical for all races and triathlons…
+The place had not yet been prepared for tomorrow’s race, but there was one clear sign that a public event was about to take place – a long line of chemical toilets… very typical of all races and triathlons…

-Walking back another 20 minutes in the rain.
-Around 5pm I was back in my room #5 and fell into a deep meditation.
+I walked back another 20 minutes in the rain.
+By 5 PM I was back in my room, #5, and fell into deep meditation.

 Friday, December 6th – the race day.